JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 At offset 557B9, replace 899EA6679C00 with 909090909090.
 At offset 557C4, replace 899EA2679C00 with 909090909090.
 At offset 557CC, replace 899E88679C00891510BC6800 with 909090909090909090909090.

+# To call the hook that loads the Hangar Roof Crane
+At offset 55835, replace E8A6060000 with E8F6261500.

 # To call the hook that sets the hangar map
 At offset 55345, replace 68C896000068FFFFFF7F68 with 58E8D52B1500E9BD030000.